m-kovalsky/Fabric/README.md

 ## Migrate Power Query logic to Dataflows Gen2

-Power Query logic can be migrated to Dataflows Gen2 by dynamically creating a [.pqt](https://learn.microsoft.com/power-query/power-query-template) file and then importing that .pqt file into Dataflows Gen2.
+Power Query logic can be migrated to Dataflows Gen2 by using a [Power Query Template](https://learn.microsoft.com/power-query/power-query-template) file and then importing that .pqt file into Dataflows Gen2.
 This will migrate all of your tables to Dataflows Gen2 in one swoop.

+The following process dynamically creates the Power Query Template (.pqt) file so you can import it into Dataflows Gen2 to create delta tables in your Fabric lakehouse.

 Note: Currently on the Tabular Editor method supports semantic models using Incremental Refresh.
 This is coming soon to the Fabric Notebook script.